kl0648/kl0648/README.md

 # Research Interests
 • All of Energy Conversion System (Electrical Machines, Power Electronics, etc.)\
+• Investigation and Mitigation of Partial Discharge Phenomena in WBG-based AC Machine Drives\
 • Analysis, Modeling, Design, and Manufacturing of Multi-level Inverters\
 • Analytical Method of Design and Optimization for Neutral-Point-Less Inverters\
 • Design and Analysis of Optical Power Excited Brushless Wound Field Synchronous Generator\